jiangaojie/jiangaojie.github.io/index.md

 ## About Me

 Hi!
 I am a first-year PHD candidate in the School of Electronic Science and Engineering at Nanjing University.
 I am supervised by Professor Li Du and Yuan Du at [ISCL lab](https://iscl.nju.edu.cn/42924/list.htm).
-Prior to this, I obtained a bachelor's degree from Northeast Forestry University and was later admitted to Nanjing University through recommendation (Ranking 1/111).
+Prior to this, I obtained a bachelor's degree from Northeast Forestry University (Ranking 1/111) and was later admitted to Nanjing University through recommendation.

 If you have any questions, I very welcome you to contact me.